 Urinary incontinence refers to any amount of unintended leakage of urine from your bladder.
 Urinary incontinence can affect both men and women of all ages.
 Urinary incontinence is not a disease, it is a symptom of a medical or physical condition.
 You should always seek advice from your GP, Medical Specialist, Continence Nurse Advisor, or Physiotherapist so they can help you find and treat the underlying cause.

-To speak to a Continence Nurse Advisor, call the National Continence Helpline on 1800 33 00 66.
+To speak to a Continence Nurse Advisor, call the Continence NZ Helpline on 0800 650 659.

 About Urinary Leakage or Incontinence

 Urinary incontinence is the medical term used to describe any form of unintentional urinary leakage.
-Over 4.8 million or 21% of all Australians experience some form of Urinary Incontinence.
 In fact, it affects up to 22% of men and 60% of women.
 Urinary Incontinence effects both men and women of all ages, although it is more common in older age groups.
 The most important fact to remember is that urinary incontinence is both treatable and manageable.

 You should always speak to your GP if your urinary leakage is a new problem, you are experiencing an increase in your usual leakage pattern, or if you have any discomfort, pain or see any blood when you pass urine.
 If your urinary leakage begins to affect your social life or everyday activities, you can seek help from either your GP, Continence Nurse Advisor or Physiotherapist.
 While you are working on solving the cause of your urinary incontinence you can choose an incontinence product from the Depend range to keep yourself clean and dry.